Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Zaporizhzhia apartment block strike

 On 9 October 2022, 3 a.m.
 (UTC+3:00), six missiles were launched at a residential area in Zaporizhzhia, destroying an apartment building and damaging 70 other buildings.
 The attack resulted in the deaths of 13 people, including a child.
 Another 89 were injured, 11 of whom are children.
 The missiles reportedly originated from Russian-controlled locations in Zaporizhzhia.
-The airstrike took place the day after an explosion damaged large parts of the Crimean Bridge, which Russian president Vladimir Putin accused Ukraine of carrying out, and called it an "act of terrorism".
+The airstrike took place the day after an explosion damaged large parts of the Crimean Bridge, which Russian president Vladimir Putin accused Ukraine of carrying out and called it an "act of terrorism."

-10 October 2022 missile strikes

-On 10 October, at 1.45am, about seven Russian S-300 anti-aircraft missiles struck the city resulting in the deaths of eight civilians.
-Later on the day, an apartment block was destroyed and a kindergarten was damaged by shelling.
-5 people were killed and 8 were injured in that shelling.